About Your Lymphovenous Bypass (LVB) Surgery for Lymphedema

 This guide will help you get ready for your lymphovenous bypass (LVB) surgery at Memorial Sloan Kettering (MSK).
-It will also help you understand what to expect during your recovery.
+It will also help you know what to expect as you recover.

 About lymphedema